 500 g All-purpose flour, 7 g Kosher salt

-Bowl - When the dough is soft, shiny, but still slightly sticky shape it into a ball.
+Bowl - When the dough is soft and shiny, but still slightly sticky shape it into a ball.
 Place the dough in an oiled bowl seam side down.
 Coat the surface with cooking spray to prevent drying.
 Cover with a clean kitchen towel or plastic wrap.

-First rise - Leave in a warm place.
-Let rise for 60 to 90 minutes until double in volume.
+Rise - Leave in a warm place.
+Let rise for 60 to 90 minutes until it doubles in volume.
 Pro-tip - in winter you may need 90 minutes or more but in summer the dough may double in 45 minutes.
 If you can't attend to it at that moment.
-De-gas, reshape, and let double in volume again.
+Punch down, reshape, and let double in volume again.

-Divide - When the dough is double in volume transfer to a well-dusted floured surface.
-De-gas, reshape into a ball.
-Then roll into a small log.
+Punch - When the dough is double in volume transfer it to a well-dusted floured surface.
+Punch down and reshape into a ball.
+Then roll it into a small log.
 Pro-tip - at this point there is no need for additional flour.
 So use a light dusting of flour.

-Using a dough scraper divide this log into three portions and then each of those portions into 3 again.
-This should give you 9 dinner rolls.
-Pro-tip - the odd number 9 is because we are using a square baking pan. you can also divide into 8 medium or 12 small rolls, use an 8-inch round or quarter sheet pan.
+Divide - Using a dough scraper divide this log into four portions and then each of those portions into 3 again.
+This should give you 12 dinner rolls.
+Pro-tip - the odd number 9 is because we are using a square baking pan. you can also divide it into 8 medium or 12 small rolls, using an 8-inch round or quarter sheet pan.

 Shape and bake

 Shape - Hold each piece of dough in your hand and gather all the seams together.
 Pinch the seams at the bottom then place the ball on a non-floured surface while still holding it in your hand.
 Loosen the grip on the dough and roll it back and forth into a tight circle against the work surface.
 You will feel the dough become tight and smooth.
 Pro-tip - the goal is to create a tight, smooth ball.
 If you overdo the rolling you will rip the top surface which will give a rough, not smooth roll.